pp0324fc45.jpg

 Shitokai Erskine Website: www.shitoryu-erskine.co.uk

 Along with being the Chief Instructor of the club responsible for the technical standards, Sensei McQueen is also the Technical Director of the Shitokai Scotland Association as well as its treasurer.
-As already stated in the main profile page for Sensei, he is also a fully qualified British Karate Federation (BKF) Referee and is also an A level Kata Judge and is therefore well qualified to pass on his knowledge in the competitive areas of both Kumite and Kata competition.
+As already stated in the main profile page for Sensei, as well as being a qualified British Karate Federation Referee and Kata Judge he is also a qualified European Karate Federation Kumite Referee & Kata Judge (the only double qualified International Referee in Scotland).
+He regularly referees throughout Britain and abroad, at local, national and international level and is therefore well qualified to pass on his knowledge in the competitive areas of both Kumite and Kata competition.

 Classes:

-The club has a well established Pee Wee / Primary School class ranging in ages from 4 years up to 11 years of age.
-The session is for 45 minutes which is more than enough for the younger students.
-However slightly older and more capable students who are showing promise in any aspect and are training seriously may be invited to take part in additional training in the High School Class.
+The club has a well established Primary School class ranging in ages from 4 years up to 11 years of age.
+The session is for 60 minutes which is more than enough for the younger students.
+However slightly older and more capable students in this class, who are showing promise in any aspect and are training seriously, may be invited to take part in additional training in the High School / Senior Class.

 Club Information: